 The holotypic car has four wheels, so when Mr Bean drives a three-wheeled reliant regal, this is seen as a quirk.

 In picture books, the holotypic house has a pitched roof and is surrounded by garden.
-Anything else draws attention to that.
+The picture book house is basically The Dream House.
+Any departure from the dream house draws attention to that aspect.

 As much as I like ‘holotypic’, ‘storybook’ is a more widely accepted term.

 What does it mean to be a ‘storybook [X]’?